 Norman Island | Things to see and do

 - Dine on the beach at Pirates Bight Restaurant & Bar.
 The menu offers lunch and dinner options as well as cocktails.

 - Have drinks on the water at the legendary floating bar The Willy T. Or have dinner at the William Thornton, a floating restaurant named for the architect of the US Capitol building.

 - Snorkel or dive into the Norman Island Caves.
 The Caves consist of three caves at the water level in the rocky cliffs right around the corner from The Bight.
 Here you can snorkel among tropical fish and swim in the narrow caverns.

 - Hike around the island.
 Although Norman Island is small, it has almost 12 miles of fantastic walking trails.

 - Play pirate for a day and search for buried treasure.
 You never know what you may find!

-Numerous mooring buoys in place may be used on a first-come basis.
-Your captain may call ahead to assure there is a buoy available.
+Many mooring buoys near the island are available on a first-come, first-served basis.
+Your captain may call ahead to ensure there is a buoy available.